TEALSK12/apcsa-public/curriculum/Unit6/Lesson-603.md

          return name.equals(other.name) && (ounces == other.ounces);
      }
      ```

+5. Comparing Objects with  *==* and *!=*

+     - See CS Awesome [Unit 3 Lesson 07 Comparing Objects Lesson Plan]

+     - Slides 22-25 of [Compound Boolean Expressions and Comparing Objects] can be used to introduce this topic

+     - Have students navigate to CS Awesome [3.7.
+Comparing Objects], view the Activity 1 video and complete Activities 1-7.

 ### Student Practice: Practice-It \[15 minutes\]
 1. Have students work individually or in pairs to complete the following Practice-It questions: